vmware-tanzu/servicebinding/samples/multi-binding/README.md

 ## Deploy

 Like Pods, Kubernetes Jobs are immutable after they are created.
-We need to make sure the `ServiceBinding`s are fully configured before the application is created.
+We need to make sure the `ServiceBinding`s are fully configured before the workload is created.

 Apply the `ProvisionedService` and `ServiceBinding`: